do-community/demo-app/README.md

 ...
 ```

-If either occur, start over by deleting your bastion droplet and create a new one with valid key values in its "User Data" script.
+If either occur, start over by deleting your bastion Droplet and create a new one with valid key values in its "User Data" script.

 #### Personal Access Tokens